Lady-Bee/feedwell/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The app's user interface is quite simple and interactive.
+Use this app to store in your daily meal options for a week.
+Below is a video demo showing how to navigate the app.

-_For more examples, please refer to the [Documentation](https://youtu.be/uX9FQ7W-Kr0?si=taImSoUJbflPMRT_)_
+To watch, please refer to or click on [Video Demo](https://youtu.be/uX9FQ7W-Kr0?si=taImSoUJbflPMRT_)_